 Essential Oil First Aid Kit

-There are certain essential oils that are so versatile and so potent that it pays to have them on hand for all emergencies.
-Everyone would benefit immensely from having the Wild As The Wind ‘big six’ in their essential oil first aid kit.
+There are certain essential oils which possess immense healing power.
+And some are so versatile it pays to have them on hand for all of your first aid emergencies, plus cold and flu season, as well as allergy season.
+Everyone could benefit immensely from having the Wild As The Wind ‘big six’ in their essential oil first aid kit.